k2s/xtbackup/README.md

 Development of this project was sponsored by [xtmotion.com](http://www.xtmotion.com).

-**!!!
-THIS PROJECT IS IN BETA STAGE !!!**

-You should use it only for testing purposes and not in production.
-The Authors will not be responsible for any damage users may suffer, including but not limited to, loss of data.

 Requirements
 ------------

 * PHP 5.3 and above
   * with SQLite support
-* current implementation of the PHP-AWS library doesn't support files over 2GB on 32bit architecture

 Features
 --------